 For ET we have acquired data for 8 flux stations in the state, mostly in Rio Grande valley.
 Six of them are AmeriFlux stations operated by Dr. Litvak of UNM.
 The comparison of the yearly ET totals did not yield very good agreement, we will continue this analysis with the monthly totals to see if the remotely sensed estimates correctly track the month to month variations of ET observed on the ground.
-Toward this end in December Dr. Senay's group at the EROS Data Center provided us with monthly data for the SSEB model for the period 2000 to 2013.
-We already have monthly data for the ALEXI and Mod16 models.
+For this comparison Dr. Senay's group at the EROS Data Center provided us with monthly data for the SSEB model for the period 2000 to 2013.
+We already had monthly data for the ALEXI model.
+The comparison of the monthly data showed rather good agreement for the 2 grass/shrubland stations in the Sevilleta LTER site but poor agreement for the 2 higher altitude forested stations in the Valles Caldera.
+The latter results probably cause the higher statewide values for the two models compared with annual precipitation.
+ALEXI was particularly bad with higher readings especially in the winter months

-For the period 2000 to 2013 we have prepared maps with the ratio of annual SSEB ET over annual PRISM P. A high ratio of about 6 is found in irrigated areas (as expected) and over some mountain ranges (not expected); a ratio of around 1 is found in many desert areas (as expected); ratios of less than 1 are found in some mountain areas due to runoff and groundwater recharge in these areas.
-Much more analysis needs to be done.
+For the period 2000 to 2013 we have prepared maps with the ratio of annual SSEB ET over annual PRISM P. A high ratio of about 6 is found in irrigated areas (as expected) and over some mountain ranges (not expected); a ratio of around 1 is found in some desert areas (as expected) but several desert areas have a ratio considerably higher indicating an ET over-prediction by SSEB; ratios of less than 1 are found in some mountain areas, due to runoff and groundwater recharge in these areas.

 Another check on the quality of the ET products is the calculation of the reference ET fraction, i.e. the ratio of the annual ET over annual reference ET.
-This work cannot be completed until the annual reference ET files are georeferenced and made available through nmepscor-owncloud.unm.edu/.
-The lack of georeferenced ET products on nmepscor-owncloud.unm.edu/ is now a major bottleneck that prevents completing the proposed work in a timely manner.
+The annual reference ET files have been georeferenced and made available to all investigators through nmepscorowncloud.unm.edu/.